lincoln1883/Appointment-capstone-backend/README.md

 - [📝 License](#license)

-# ⚙️ "EasyTask Home" Backend  <a name="about-project"></a>
+# ⚙️ "HandyHome Hub" Backend  <a name="about-project"></a>

-**EasyTask Home Back-End" is a Ruby on Rails application that serves as a RESTful API.
+**HandyHome Hub Back-End" is a Ruby on Rails application that serves as a RESTful API.
 It utilizes PostgreSQL as its database.
 This API serves as the server-side component for booking appointments with home service providers, making it easy for users to schedule services such as house cleaning, plumbing, or any other home-related tasks.

 ## 🖥️Integration with Front-End